Breakfast at Oliver’s Bistro

 We wanted to have some proper lunch before going to the beach and I remembered a little burger joint, across from a Wallgreen’s pharmacy along the Avenue.
 We were pleased to find that Burgers and Shakes was still around since our last stay in town some years ago.
 We ordered our Hamburgers at the counter inside, Jerome also wanted a strawberry milk shake.
 We sat outside, half in the sun, a fan spraying a cooling mist towards us.
 The burgers were still as delicious as we had remembered from our last visit, freshly cooked.
 I had mine with fresh avocado and cheese, while the boys went for the more classic versions.

-The restaurant was just a block away from the beach and so it was easy to push our bikes over and head straight to the beach, after locking our bikes to one of the posts.
+The restaurant was just a block away from North Beach and so it was easy to push our bikes over and head straight to the beach, after locking our bikes to one of the posts.
 This far north the beach is hidden behind a small strip of dunes, which are overgrown with creepers and low shrubs.

 There was a lifeguard tower on the white sandy beach even though the beach here was notably less busy than further south, there seemed to be more locals and families on this stretch of beach and few tourists.
 There was plenty of space and we grabbed a spot close the water edge.
 While the boys made their way into the water straight away, it usually takes me a lot longer than them, I sat on our blanket, watching them splashing about.
 We spent a few relaxing hours on the beach here until we felt it was time for us to cycle back to the hotel.